nathan-hello/nat-sync/README.md

 Warning: this will hopefully be over-engineered.
 It's a learning experience for me, recreating an application that I love.
 Learning best practices by building and seeing what works.

-While I'm not going to copy or translate any code from syncplay, I will make notes of when I was inspired from what they did throughout the source.
+While I'm not going to copy or translate any code from syncplay, I will make notes of when I was inspired from what they did.
 Hopefully my MIT license and their Apache 2.0 license is compatible with this.
 As far as I can tell, I don't have responsibility towards their license because I'm not at all modifying or taking their code.
 This is a full-scale rewrite, mostly from the outside looking in - making assumptions on how it works, or how it should work.
 With this said, in any instance in which I do get specifically inspired towards a solution, I am going to attribute in a comment in the relevant file.
-Some version of this paragraph will be available in future revisions of this readme.
+Some version of this paragraph will be available in future revisions of this readme, unless I find that I did not take any such inspiration.